Development process

 the ABI exported by the EVL core has changed in a way which is not backward-compatible with the latest

-release.
+libevlrelease.
 In other words, EVL_ABI_PREREQ in some release of libevl is not in the range defined by [EVL_ABI_BASE..EVL_ABI_LEVEL] anymore. -

 the API

-is an integer, which is assigned to the __EVL__ C macro-definition.
+libevlimplements has changed, usually due to the addition of new services or changes to the signature of existing routine(s).
+This should happen rarely, sincelibevlis only meant to provide a small set of basic services exported by the EVL core.
+The API version implemented bylibevlis an integer, which is assigned to the __EVL__ C macro-definition.
 This information can also be retrieved at runtime by calling the evl_get_version() routine.

-release might be usable with multiple subsequent EVL core releases and
+A particular libevl release might be usable with multiple subsequent

-conversely, provided the ABI requirements are met.
+EVL core releases and conversely, provided the ABI requirements are met.